WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/5-inclusivity.md

 | cognitive or developmental disabilities | mentally-challenged, slow-learner |
 | person with limited mobility, person with a physical disability | crippled, handicapped |

-See [Accessibility](https://make.wordpress.org/docs/style-guide/general-guidelines/accessibility/) for more information.
+For more information, see [Accessibility](https://make.wordpress.org/docs/style-guide/general-guidelines/accessibility/).